roeik7/social_network_challenge_accepted/README.md

 # Challenge Accepted
-Challenge Accepted is a sport social netwrok which allow to the user create challenge for them and to chellenge their friends and monitor their performence
+Challenge Accepted is a sport social netwrok which allow to the user create challenge for them and to chellenge their friends and monitor their performence.

 + **APP - React Native**